 Yet another Christian sex book is hurting many brothers and sisters in Christ.
 Shame on Zondervan for giving a celebrity pastor a platform to speak into a topic in which he is not professionally trained in order to make money.
 Gary Thomas shares on his blog that the reason he and Debra Fileta partnered to write a sex book was three-fold.
 One is “given the current sociological climate, my publisher (Zondervan) and I didn’t feel that the time was right for an older male to write a book on his own lecturing men and women about sex.”
 The second (unstated) reason is Zondervan also knows many Christian men will not read books written solely by a female author.
 Which leads to the third reason – because “Christian publishing is a business,” they decided to create a book that benefited from a “[celebrity] pastor who focuses on the spiritual side and a licensed counselor who focuses on the practical side.”
-Gary himself recognizes that he is not a licensed counselor.
-He was brought on board for his well-known name, male “authority, ” and “spiritual” contributions.
-In his new book, he (ab)uses his spiritual authority to make bold claims about male and female sexuality based on his own opinions and life experiences, instead of the Bible.
+Gary Thomas is not a sex expert by education or experience – he has a master’s degree in systematic theology and he churns out a new book every few years on a wide range of topics.
+Gary Thomas was brought on board for his well-known name, male “authority,” and “spiritual” contributions, but in his new book, he (ab)uses his spiritual authority to make bold claims about male and female sexuality based on his own opinions and life experiences, instead of the Bible.